coder7475/blog-client/README.md

 ### All Blogs Page

 1. All Blog Post are shown : Use Pagination [Done]
 2. Filter by category.
+[Done]
-3. Search Field to search blogs by blog title
+3. Search Field to search blogs by blog title [Done]
-4. Blogs have: title, image, short description, category, details button and wishlist button
+4. Blogs have: title, image, short description, category, details button and wishlist button [Done]
 5. Details button and wishlist button works as intended

 ### Blog Details Page